 Today we would like to give you this simple pomegranate blueberry juice recipe.

-We combine the tart pomegranate with juicy, lightly sweet blueberries to create this refreshing drink.
-You may think this is a simple drink, but it’s more complex than that.
+We’ve combined tart pomegranate with juicy, lightly sweet blueberries to create this refreshing drink.
+You may think this is a simple drink, but the flavor is anything but simplicity.

 Besides the two main fruits, we also add lemon juice, sugar, and a touch of rosemary as a surprise factor.